Sphere10/OpenTranslator/README.md

 git clone <repository URL>
 ```

-Open the solution file using the Visual Studio and update the Entity.
+Open the solution file using the Visual Studio and run database script from script folder and update the Entity.

 ## Deployment